 Do: Segment your customers to find out who falls into the winback category

-What does a great winback email look like?
+So, what does a great winback email look like?
 Well, when this winback email from the folks at Grammarly showed up in our inbox, we immediately forgot how ashamed we were that we hadn’t been taking advantage of their handy product.
 The email was just too inviting to not feel like we’d been missing out on something special.
 With the push of a button, we were back to being loyal and engaged users.

 Do: Ask how you can improve